Technigo/project-business-site/README.md

 # Business Site

-This is a web page showing a form where you can order a cake from "The cake factory" business.
+This is a web page that shows a form where you can order a cake.

 This assigment is to practice html forms and their styling.

 ## The problem

-We did used Figma to make a fast sketch about the site.
-We used html and SCC to style it.
-The most dificult thing was to work toguether and figuring out how to keep the hero video att the top of the page.
+We utilized Figma to create a quick sketch of how the site should appear.
+We then utilized HTML and CSS to style it accordingly.
+The most challenging aspect was collaborating effectively and determining how to maintain the hero video at the top of the page.

 ## View it live